CyberMiles/web3-cmt.js/docs/api/cmt.md

 web3.cmt.getCmtTransactionFromBlock(blockNumber, indexNumber [, callback])
 ```

 Returns a transaction based on a block hash or number and the transactions index position.
+JSON RPC method: `cmt_getTransactionFromBlock`.

 #### Parameters